clearlinux/clear-linux-documentation/source/gs_supported_hardware.rst

 Supported hardware
 ##################

-Clear Linux* OS for Intel® Architecture can be successfully run in 2nd Generation Intel® Core™ processor family and later generations.
+Clear Linux\* OS for Intel® Architecture can run on all Intel® 64bit processors which support UEFI\* and SSE\* v4.1 streaming SIMD\* instructions.
-The following processors have been tested to work correctly:
+The following processor families can run |CL|:

 * 2nd Generation, or later, Intel® Core™ processor family.
 * Intel® Xeon® Processor E3